İkizce

 İkizce is an agricultural district, the main crop is hazelnuts.
-The villages of İkizce district include Derebaşı, Dumantepe, Düzmeşe, Esentepe, Kervansaray, Kiraztepe, and Özpınar.

 History

-The place which is known as İkizce today dates back to the Trabzon Rum Emperor (1204–1461). İkizce is supposed to have been conquered by Taceddinoğulları Principality which was situated in the centre of Tokat, Niksar.
+The place which is known as İkizce today dates back to the Empire of Trebizond (1204–1461). İkizce is supposed to have been conquered by Taceddinoğulları Principality which was situated in the centre of Tokat, Niksar.

 İkizce had been called as "Laleli" till 1957.
 After the enterprises of the residents in the region, it has begun to be called as İkizce.
 The main reason why the region is called İkizce is the fact that a huge river divides the town into two similar parts by passing through town.
 Or else, the huge river which the two parts conjoin gives the name of this small town.
 When researched deeply in the history of Laleli, it is assumed that a principality called Lalaoğulları, which had dominated here, gave its name.
 Supposing that the development of Laleli was completed during the Ottoman Emperor period, the name of the town was come across in Tulip Age.
 Lala Pasha had already accommodated in this town while he was in war-time.

 The Old Mosque accepted as holy and having no definite information about how and when it was built.
 The mosque is decorated with tulip figures.
-In İkizce, the Roman people, Armenians and the Turkish people lived together in the peace-time until 1920.
+In İkizce, the Greek people, Armenians and the Turkish people lived together in the peace-time until 1920.
 However, they were forced to migrate because of the political conditions of that time.
-The bridge known as Bridge Keriş was built by Romans in 1896.
+The bridge known as Bridge Keriş was built by Greeks in 1896.

-Population
+Composition

-The population of İkizce is 20.543; 6.825 living in the centre and 13.718 living in the villages. İkizce consists of seven villages and the five towns (İkizce, Devecik, Kaynartaş, Şenbolluk, Yoğunoluk). İkizce is also the town which is just the district center.
+There are 32 neighbourhoods in İkizce District: